JustinLeddy/WordleSolver/README.md

 Well hello stranger, welcome to my Wordle project.
 I promise it's not nearly as efficient or effective as the one 3Blue1Brown but you'll never miss a word, I think.

-The way it words is prety simple.
+The way it works is pretty simple.
 Copy the code into your own IDE and run it.
-Upon running enter your preferred starting wordle word into wordle.
+Upon running, enter your preferred starting wordle word into wordle.
 Then copy it's accuracy into the command line in this format.

 Format:
 \_,\_,\_,\_,\_